When you write an optimized title for your web page, you may think it has no chance of changing unless you go back to update it.

 (The average SERP title length over time.)

-2. Download all data to see what SERP titles and meta Google has seen.
+2. Download the data to see what SERP titles and meta Google has seen

 (Select "SERP Snippet Download".)

 We’re now going to take this information and open it in Excel.

 3. In Excel, you can see the title and meta description that was found in Google